 My dog is sleeping a lot – is there something wrong?

-If the above still isn’t make you rest easy, and your dog is sleeping more than the average or is visibly distressed when sleeping then perhaps there is another factor in play.
+If the above still isn’t making you rest easy, and your dog is sleeping more than the average or is visibly distressed when sleeping then perhaps there is another factor in play.

 A poor diet may not give your dog the energy and nutrients it needs to function properly.
 Sleeping conserves energy if there isn’t a lot of it available.
 Consider one of our recommended wet foods or high fibre options.